"The people I would like to benefit from this farm are my neighbors - this community."

 SHOP KOINER FARM

 Koiner Farm truly embodies what it means to eat local.
-The produce is sold through our CSA and Buyer Club, or donated to nearby nonprofit food distributors.
-All of our customers, as well as our nonprofit food distribution partners, are located within a mile of the farm.
+The produce is sold at our farmstand along Easley Street.
+Half of all produce grown is donated to nearby nonprofit food distributors.
+Our customers, as well as our nonprofit food distribution partners, are located within a mile of the farm.
 Click here to become a Koiner Farm customer!

 As a member of MoCo Made, Koiner Farm contributes to a hyper-local food economy by growing and selling produce right here in Silver Spring.